Harry Connick Jr. to sing national anthem at Kentucky Derby

 LOUISVILLE, Ky.
+(AP) — Harry Connick Jr. knows his way around a racetrack, having watched the horses with his dad at Fair Grounds Race Course in New Orleans.

-(AP) — Grammy and Emmy award-winning entertainer Harry Connick Jr. will sing the national anthem at the Kentucky Derby next month.
+The Grammy and Emmy award-winning entertainer will make it to horse racing’s biggest stage next month when he sings the national anthem at the Kentucky Derby.

 The jazzman, actor and former “American Idol” judge will perform the anthem in the Derby Winner’s Circle at Churchill Downs on May 6.
 His performance before more than 160,000 fans will be broadcast live as part of NBC’s coverage of the 143rd running of the Derby.

-Connick has performed the anthem at the Super Bowl and World Series but says it will be his first time at the Derby.
-He says he expects the crowd to be among the best he’s performed for.
+Connick, who has performed the anthem at the Super Bowl and World Series, said it will be his first time at the Derby.
+He’s also scheduled to perform this spring at the New Orleans Jazz and Heritage Festival — the annual celebration of music known as Jazz Fest.

 Most Read Stories